 Head-on collisions are fairly rare, but they are some of the deadliest accidents there are.
 In fact, the only type of accident with a higher fatality rate is a roll-over accident.
 With a high degree of lethality, head-on collisions also leave some of the most visible and disturbing wreckage of any type of accident.
 It’s no wonder that head-on collisions are the most feared of all collisions.

 If you or a loved one has suffered injury or death as a result of a head-on collision, the first thing to do is make sure everyone gets adequate medical care.
 These accidents can lead to serious injuries even when they are not fatal, so there is no time to lose.
 Once you’ve taken care of your medical needs, consider talking to a trusted attorney.
-You may be entitled to a personal injury claim, so contact an attorney to see if you have a case.
+You may be entitled to a personal injury claim, so contact a car wreck attorney to see if you have a case.

 Causes of Head-On Collisions